theforeman/foreman-packaging/README.md

 1. Run `gem compare -b foo 0.1 0.2` (needs [gem-compare](https://rubygems.org/gems/gem-compare))
   1. update `Requires` to match changes in runtime dependencies
   1. add/remove entries in %files if required for new root files
-1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
 1. Download the source file (e.g. the .gem) into the spec directory and run `git annex add foo.gem`
 1. Commit the changes
   1. `git add -A`
   1. `git commit -m "Update NAME to VERSION"`
+1. Follow the "test a package" section above until it builds for all targeted platforms and required SCL + non-SCL modes.
-1. Submit a pull request against `rpm/develop` and provide links to scratch builds
+1. Submit a pull request against `rpm/develop`

 ## How does this repo work?